 9. Start The Hybrid Water Heater

-- Perform preventative maintenance on your hybrid water heater as directed by the manufacturer’s instructions.
+- Perform preventative maintenance on your heat pump water heater as directed by the manufacturer’s instructions.
 This may involve:

-- Cleaning your hybrid water heater’s air filters by wiping them with a damp cloth, rinsing them underwater, and allowing them to air dry.
+- Cleaning your heat pump water heater’s air filters by wiping them with a damp cloth, rinsing them underwater, and allowing them to air dry.

 - Manually operating the temperature and pressure relief valve to ensure it is working properly.

 - Draining and flushing the tank to remove any sediment that has built up.
 Do this once a year, unless your house is supplied by a high-sediment well.

 - Inspecting and cleaning the drain pan and condensate drain lines.
 (Your water heater will sound an alarm and notify you if these are necessary.)

 Write down the purchase date, model, and serial numbers of your heat pump water heater, as well as the date of each filter cleaning.

 If you’re stuck, or if things don’t seem right after you’ve installed your heat pump water heater, don’t panic.
 All installation guides have troubleshooting sections to help you through challenges, and water heater manufacturers have customer service lines to walk you through each step.
 (Keep in mind that not all manufacturers have weekend hours.)
 Assuming you’ve already double-checked the manufacturer’s instructions, contact a knowledgeable installer who can lend you a hand.